 Discipline Specific (ELE-DS)

-These courses have pre-requisites that are specific courses within a program of study.
-Discipline Specific courses give students a deeper understanding of how knowledge is created an applied in their field.
+These courses have prerequisites that are specific courses within a program of study.
+Discipline Specific courses give students a deeper understanding of how knowledge is created and applied in their field.

 Boundary Crossing (ELE-X)

 These are courses that cross disciplinary boundaries and/or cross boundaries through engagements outside the classroom or University allowing students to see how knowledge gained in one field might inform other fields or other aspects of society.